Simplicity of crossed products by FC-hypercentral groups: Preliminaries

 \begin{theorem}[{\cite[Proposition~5.1]{hamana82_mc_tensor_products_I}}] Let $A$ be a monotone complete C*-algebra, and let $\alpha \in \Aut(A)$.
 There is a largest $\alpha$-invariant projection $p \in A$ such that $\alpha|_{pAp}$ is inner.
 Moreover, $p$ is central and $\alpha|_{A(1-p)}$ is freely acting.
 In fact, this decomposition of $A \isoto Ap \directsum A(1-p)$ into inner and freely acting parts is unique. \end{theorem}

 For the proof of Theorem~\ref{thm:PropInnerDecoMonCom}, Hamana uses the following theorem, which we explicitly state below as we will make use of it as well.
-We provide the proof for convenience, but we closely follow the proof given by Kallman in \cite[Theorem~1.1]{kallman_free_actions}, in the setting of von Neumann algebras.
+This can be proven by closely following the proof of Kallman in \cite[Theorem~1.1]{kallman_free_actions}, in the setting of von Neumann algebras.

 \begin{theorem} Let $A$ be a monotone complete C*-algebra, let $\alpha \in \Aut(A)$, and assume that $x \in A$ implements the automorphism in the sense that $xy = \alpha(y) x$ for all $y \in A$.
 Let $x = u \abs{x}$ be the polar decomposition of the element $x$, and let $p = u^*u$ be the domain projection of the partial isometry $u$.
 We have: \begin{enumerate} \item The projection $p$ is an $\alpha$-invariant central projection in $A$; \item The partial isometry $u$ is a unitary in $U(Ap)$, and $\alpha|_{Ap} = \Ad u$. \end{enumerate} \end{theorem}